codatio/codat-docs/docs/using-the-api/custom-data.md

 `GET /companies/{companyId}/connections/{connectionId}/data/custom/{customDataIdentifier}?page=1`

+To view the pull history for your custom data types, use the following endpoints.
+In the response, `dataType` property will reflect the custom data type as `custom/{customDataIdentifier}`:

+- `GET /companies/{companyId}/data/history`
+- `GET /companies/{companyId}/data/history/{datasetId}`

 ## 💡 Tips and traps

 - Custom data is available at record and line item level, but only supports fetch operations.

+- Custom data supports ony JSON responses from the integrations' APIs.

-- Our [querying](/using-the-api/querying) functionality doesn't support custom data, but you can include required URL parameters in the `dataSource` of your custom data configuration (ANDY PLEASE CHECK IF I UNDERSTOOD THIS RIGHT).
+- Codat's [querying](/using-the-api/querying) functionality doesn't support custom data, but you can include URL parameters that are accepted by the underlying platform in the `dataSource` of your custom data configuration.

-- Our [Fetch on first link](/core-concepts/data-type-settings#use-fetch-on-first-link) functionality doesn't support custom data.
-[Advanced sync functionalities](/knowledge-base/advanced-sync-settings) like `Sync from UTC` are available where the integration already supports it.
+- Codat's [Fetch on first link](/core-concepts/data-type-settings#use-fetch-on-first-link) functionality doesn't support custom data.

-DO WE MENTION THE FETCH HISTORY ENDPOINTS?

----

-## Read next

-See if [supplemental data](/using-the-api/supplemental-data/overview) is right for you